Integrity (film): Box office

 Opening on 5 February 2019 in Hong Kong, Integrity played to blockbuster business, with showings at multiple cinemas being sold out.
 The film grossed HK$3.5 million on its opening day, making it the highest single day gross of the day.
 On the second day of release, the film has reached a gross of HK$8 million and had quickly passed the HK$10 million mark by its third day of release.
-A day later, the film hs reached a gross of HK$15.05 million.
+A day later, the film has reached a gross of HK$15.05 million.

 Shortly after, the film has also managed to pass the HK$20 million mark by its sixth day of release which was also the beginning of its second week of release.
 By 14 February, the film has reached a gross of HK$23 million.
 By the end of its second weekend (17 February), the film has accumulated a total gross of HK$28,078,348.

 During its third week of release on 19 February, the film has passed its HK$30 million mark, making it the box office champion among local films during the Chinese New Year holiday period.

 Integrity grossed a total of HK$31,253,306 (US$3,982,632) at the Hong Kong box office and was the highest-grossing domestic film and the fourth highest-grossing film overall of 2019 in the territory.